jplayer/react-jPlayer/README.md

 react-jPlayer depends on [Redux](https://github.com/reactjs/redux).
 Redux is a tiny 2KB and is well worth it to keep the react-jPlayer components componentized.

+jPlayer does not support playlists yet.
+This will be comming in an upcoming npm package called react-jPlaylist.

 ### Installation
 ```npm install --save react-jplayer```